Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Efficient Deflation Approaches for the Sampled JPAC Problem

 \end{mingti}

-One may ask why {we do not use} a smooth convex relaxation instead of \eqref{relax}?
-The reason {is that, with the use of the nonsmooth mixed $\ell_2/\ell_1$ norm, the formulation \eqref{relax} is} able to characterize and induce the \emph{group sparsity} of the vector $\bx:=\max\left\{\bc-\bA\bq,\bm{0}\right\}$ (recall that the objective of problem \eqref{csparse2} actually is to find a feasible $\bq$ such that the vector $\bx$ is as sparse as possible in the group sense).
-To understand this, observe that the first term of the objective function of \eqref{relax}, the $\ell_1$ norm of the vector $\left(\|\bx_1\|_2,\|\bx_2\|_2,\cdots,\|\bx_K\|_2\right)^T,$ is a good approximation of its $\ell_0$ norm, which is equal to the $\ell_0$ norm of the vector $\left(\|\bx_1\|_0,\|\bx_2\|_0,\cdots,\|\bx_K\|_0\right)^T.$ More discussions on using the $\ell_2/\ell_1$ norm to recover the group sparsity can be found in \cite{group}.

 We now discuss the choice of the parameter $\alpha$ in \eqref{relax}.
 The parameter $\alpha$ in \eqref{relax} should be chosen appropriately such that the following ``Never-Over-Removal'' property is satisfied: the solution of problem \eqref{relax} should simultaneously support all links at their desired SINR targets with minimum total transmission power as long as all links in the network are simultaneously supportable.
-Otherwise, since the solution of \eqref{relax} will be used to check the simultaneous supportability of all links and guide the links' removal, it may mislead us to remove the links unnecessarily. {Theorem \ref{neverover}} gives {an upper bound} of the parameter $\alpha$ {to guarantee the ``Never-Over-Removal'' property.} {The proof of Theorem \ref{neverover} is mainly based on Lemma \ref{lemma-balance} and Proposition \ref{subgradient2} (see Appendix \ref{app-neverover}).}
+Otherwise, since the solution of \eqref{relax} will be used to check the simultaneous supportability of all links and to guide the links' removal, it may mislead us to remove the links unnecessarily. {}{Notice that problem \eqref{relax} with $\alpha=0$ indeed can simultaneously support all links as long as the links are simultaneously supportable but not necessarily with minimum total transmission power, i.e., the solution of problem \eqref{relax} with $\alpha=0$ might not solve \eqref{power}.} {Theorem \ref{neverover}} gives {an interval} of the parameter $\alpha$ {to guarantee the ``Never-Over-Removal'' property.} {The proof of Theorem \ref{neverover} {(see Appendix \ref{app-neverover})} is mainly based on Proposition \ref{subgradient2}.}

 \begin{dingli} Suppose there exists some vector $\bq$ such that $\bm{0}\leq\bq\leq\be$ and $\bA\bq\geq\bc${.
-Then} the solution of problem \eqref{relax} with can simultaneously support all links at their desired SINR targets with minimum total transmission power. \end{dingli}
+Then} any solution of problem \eqref{relax} with can simultaneously support all links at their desired SINR targets with minimum total transmission power. \end{dingli}

 Combining \eqref{alpha1} and \eqref{alpha2}, we propose to choose the parameter $\alpha$ in \eqref{relax} according to

 where $c_1, c_2\in (0,\, 1)$ are two constants.